 Celebrating Employee Appreciation Day doesn’t just benefit your employees.
 Showing appreciation aids in your company’s productivity, reduction in turnover, and overall success.

 Employees are more productive when they feel recognized and valued for their work.
-In fact, according to a Gallup survey1, more than 80% of employees say recognition motivates their work performance.
+In fact, according to a Nectar survey1, almost 78% of employees say more frequent recognition would help them be more productive and improve job performance.

 Appreciation and respect create a positive workplace, which drives productivity and increases morale.
-According to Reward Gateway, 70% of employees2 claim that morale would improve if managers said “thank you” more often.
-When employees feel you care about them, they’re 38% more engaged3 and 18% more likely to work harder.
+According to Zendesk, 70% of employees claim morale would improve if managers said “thank you” more often2.

 Appreciation is also directly linked to employee retention.
-In 2021, the Great Resignation resulted in more than 4 million U.S. leaving their jobs.
-One of the top reasons why so many employees left was because of lack of recognition and appreciation4.
+In 2022, more than 50.5 million people left their jobs3.
+A recurring reason many employees quit is a lack of recognition and appreciation4.

-To attract and retain employees, they need to feel happy, valued, and cared about.
-As a leader, you should cultivate these needs by showing appreciation for their work—even if they’re simple tasks.
+To attract and retain employees, you need to ensure they feel happy, valued, and cared about.
+As a company leader, you should cultivate these needs by showing appreciation for their work—even simple tasks.
 The more satisfied your employees are, the more likely they’ll stay at your organization.

 Five ways you can celebrate Employee Appreciation Day at your organization